Norwegian Wood

 back when.
 Remember, Watanabe?"
 Nagasawa said this with a blasé

-look on his face, then slugged back the rest of his whisky and ordered
+look on his face, then slugged back the rest of his whisky and

 another.